 4. Yiaprakia Stuffed Cabbage Rolls

 One of the simplest, but delicious Greek foods is the Yiaprakia stuffed cabbage rolls.
-This is a traditional Greek dish that dates back to the Moreas peninsula.
+This is a traditional Greek cuisine dish that dates back to the Moreas peninsula.
 This dish is created by using Mediterranean herbs and spices such as dill, cumin, and parsley.
 The true star of the dish is the minced meat that is packed into the white cabbage.
+If you haven’t tried this traditional food in Greece, you must!

 Recipe >>> My Greek Dish